webstack/webstack-django-sorting/README.md

 high level `render_table` tag because it requires to define the CSS in `Table` classes or to write custom templates.

 A demonstration of the features is provided in `testproj` directory.
+The file `testproj/README.md` provides information on how to use it.

 ## Features